Learn how to send events to trigger workflows, with code snippets and examples.

 To make an idempotent request, pass idempotency_key

-as the 4th parameter in your event instance like shown below.
+as the fourth parameter in your event instance like shown below.
 Idempotency key should be unique that you generate for each request.
 You may use any string up to 255 characters in length as an idempotency key.
 Ensure that you don’t add any space in start and end of the key as it will be trimmed.

 event.addAttachment()

-and workflow will not be triggered
+and workflow will not be triggered.append()

 on bulk_events instance to add however-many-records to call in bulk.